grenzsprung/facial-emotion-detection/README.md

 + Project summary: In this project, we create a classification engine for facial emotion recognition.
 After testing a variety of different models, we verified that using a ___ offers the best improvement over the baseline model of gradient boosting machines.

 **Contribution statement**:(doc/a_note_on_contributions.md)) Most team members contributed equally in all stages of this project.
 Yang is the only team member who contributed substantially to more than one stage of the project.
+Stefano focused on the variable selection methods.
+Yang and Nuanjun focused on the baseline model and on which model to feed to gradient boosting.
+Tim developed a deep learning approach but realised that the amount of data was not sufficient for such type of modelling.
+Yang designed the PCA part, improved the modelling, and merged all the coding together.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.